- – Challenge Resubmit Page

 4 points: Gold – an excellent projection or print

 5 points: Certificate of Merit – an outstanding projection or print

 There are 5 Levels of accomplishment through which our members advance.
-A new member begins as a 1 Star worker.
-Advancement through the levels requires members to accumulate a predetermined number of points and awards.
+A new member begins as a 1 Star for each category (Projections, Colour Prints and Monochrome Prints).
+Advancement through the levels requires members to accumulate a predetermined number of points and awards in each category.
 The count starts at zero in each new Star level.
 The criteria are summarized as follows.

 1 to 2 Star: 20 points including 3 Gold or Certificate of Merit awards